Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 How to get started with ID-Porten is described here: <a href="https://samarbeid.digdir.no/id-porten/id-porten/18" target="_blank">ID-Porten </a>.

-Another advantage of starting the process early is that you can test your Integration in the test environment, which includes API's with both Altinn3 and the Tax Administration.
+Another advantage of starting the process early is that you can test your Integration in the test environment, which includes APIs with both Altinn3 and the Tax Administration.
 Also a separate integration must be created for production.

 The Tax Administration's Integration with identifier `client_id: 23cc2587-ea4e-4a5f-aa5c-dfce3d6c5f09` can be used until you are ready to use your own Integration.
-This will be removed at some point after you have received notification from the Tax Authorities.
+This will be removed at some point after you have received notification from the Tax Administration.
 See more [here](#configure-the-application-to-use-the-integration-from-samarbeidsportalen)

 ## Configuring an Integration in Samarbeidsportalen